A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Introduction

-A popular line of work motivated by the outcome weighted learning \citet{zhao2012estimating} aims to direct estimations of the optimal individualized treatment rule.
-For example, the doubly robust augmented value maximization \citep{zhang2012robust}, regression tree approach \citep{zhu2017greedy}. residual weighted learning \citep{zhou2017residual} and augmented outcome-weighted learning \citep{liu2018augmented}.
-However, these approaches are limited to a finite number of treatment options.
-When the decision concerns the dose-finding, the statistical challenge increases dramatically.
-To tackle this problem, \cite{chen2016personalized} extended the Outcome Weighted Learning framework to estimate the optimal individualized dose rule, where the possible decision space is contained in a bounded interval.
+A popular framework for estimating the optimal individualized treatment rule is outcome weighted \citep{zhao2012estimating}.
+The advantage of this framework is directly estimating the treatment decision without modeling the relationship between the treatment and outcome. \cite{zhao2012estimating} developed an approach for binary treatments.
+It has been extended to other settings such as backward and simultaneous outcome weighted learning \citep{zhao2015new}, the tree-based method of \cite{zhu2017greedy}, residual weighted learning \citep{zhou2017residual}, and augmented outcome weighted learning \citep{liu2018augmented}.
+For multicategory treatment settings, existing approaches include the offset tree algorithm \citep{beygelzimer2009offset}, contrast weighting \citep{tao2017adaptive}, and others \citep{zhang2018multicategory, zhou2018outcome, huang2019multicategory}.
+Extensions to dose-finding \citep{chen2016personalized} are statistically more challenging due to the cardinality of treatment options.

-To allow the flexibility of the treatment rule or does rule, many existing methods employ machine learning or nonparametric approaches.
-For example, support vector machines \citep{cortes1995support} and random forests \citep{breiman2001random} are extensively used in the personalized medicine literature.
-However, as the complexity of the decision rule increases, the sheer amount of covariates makes it difficult to accurately estimate the underlying model.
-Besides resorting to linear models with penalization, another promising approach is the sufficient dimension reduction \citep{cook2009regression} for the feature space.
-Sufficient dimension reduction assumes that the response relies only on several linear combinations of the covariates, which greatly reduces the covariate space.
-Moreover, dimension reduction allows for better interpretability of the fitted model, which is particularly appealing to personalized medicine.
-Typical works include the methods proposed by \cite{li1991sliced, cook1991comment,xia2002adaptive,ma2012semiparametric,ma2013efficient} and many others.
+To obtain more flexible decision rules, many existing methods employ machine learning or nonparametric approaches.
+Support vector machines \citep{cortes1995support} and random forests \citep{breiman2001random} are extensively used in the personalized medicine literature.
+However, as the complexity of decision rules increases, the sheer number of covariates makes it difficult to estimate the underlying model accurately.
+Besides linear models, a promising approach is sufficient dimension reduction \citep{cook2009regression} of the feature space.
+In a classical setting, sufficient dimension reduction assumes that the response relies only on several linear combinations of the covariates, which greatly reduces the feature space.
+Furthermore, dimension reduction allows for better interpretability of the fitted model, which is particularly appealing in personalized medicine.
+Existing works of sufficient dimension reduction include methods proposed by \cite{li1991sliced, cook1991comment,xia2002adaptive,ma2012semiparametric,ma2013efficient} and many others.
 We refer readers to \cite{adragni2009sufficient} and \cite{ma2013review} for more details of this topic.